aws/aws-security-services-best-practices/docs/en/guides/macie/index.md

 ## What are the benefits of enabling Macie?

-Macie as an AWS managed service that automatically provides statistics such as what buckets are publicly accessible, shared outside of your AWS Organization, or amount of buckets that contain sensitive data.
+Macie is an AWS managed service that automatically provides statistics such as what buckets are publicly accessible, shared outside of your AWS Organization, or amount of buckets that contain sensitive data.
 These statistics offer insights into the security posture of your Amazon S3 data and where sensitive data might reside in your data estate.
 The statistics and data can guide your decisions to perform deeper investigations of specific S3 buckets and objects.
 Since Macie is a managed service you can spend your time reviewing and analyzing findings, statistics, and other data by using the Amazon Macie console or the Amazon Macie API instead of setting up and managing the infrastructure needed to provide these insights.
 You can also leverage Macie integration with Amazon EventBridge and AWS Security Hub to monitor, process, and remediate findings by using other services, applications, and systems.

 Macie makes it easy to do this across your AWS Organization through automation and AWS Organizations integration Macie provides sensitive data discovery and bucket posture assessments across all of your S3 buckets and objects across all accounts within your organization.
 Giving you centralized visibility across your entire S3 data estate.

 Some of the most common use cases for Macie are listed below:

-* Macie intelligent sampling functionality and native integration with AWS services such as AWS Security Hub and Amazon EventBridge make discovering and actioning sensitive data more cost effective and time efficient.
+* Macie automated data discovery and native integration with AWS services such as AWS Security Hub and Amazon EventBridge make discovering and actioning sensitive data more cost effective and time efficient.
 * Company A is being acquired by Company B. As part of the merger, Company A needs to understand the presence of Sensitive data in Company B’s data to ensure they are adhering to compliance mandates.
 * Company A is a data centric company and keeps tons of data for business needs.
 Company A also wants to ensure that the sensitive data is carefully protected by having an understanding of their sensitive data assets and the access patterns of this data.
 * Your company has had a security issue and you need to understand the type of data that was accessed.